 - Usage, etc.

-For Example, Companies like Surf Excel use different packaging according to the usage like- 1 kg, 4 kg, 10 kg packets, etc.
+For Example, Companies like Surf Excel use different packaging, such as 1 kg, 4 kg, 10 kg packets, etc.

 Process of Segmentation